-Fig. 3.
-Experimental results from the application of the first heuristic in $P{param}$ , $P{non-param}$ , $P{1w}$ , $P{2w}$ , $P{3w}$ and $P{4w}$ .
+Fig. 4.
+Experimental results from the application of the second heuristic in P{param} , $P{non-param}$, P{1w} , P{2w} , P{3w} , and P{4w} . (a) Percentage of bytecode size reduction per MIDP package. (b) Time to combine patterns per MIDP package (sec).

-Although one would expect that the bytecode size reduction resulted from $P{1-3w}$ and $P{1-4w}$ would be really close or equal to the one obtained from $P{param}$ , this is not the case. $P{1-4w}$ comprises all the patterns that contain wildcards.
-However, $P{param}$ further comprises the non-parameterized patterns, discovered by AC (Section III B).
-The contribution of the non-parameterized patterns is quite significant along with the contribution of the patterns that contain 1 and 2 wildcards.
-This becomes clear with further elaboration on the results obtained from the application of the second heuristic in $P{param}$ .
-Specifically, Figure 7 gives the numbers of useful patterns (i.e., the patterns that are finally used for compressing the MIDP packages) that resulted from the second heuristic in relation with their lengths and the number of wildcards that they contained.
+Although one would expect that the bytecode size reduction resulted from P{1-3w} and P{1-4w} would be really close or equal to the one obtained from P{param} , this is not the case.
+P{1-4w} comprises all the patterns that contain wildcards.
+However, P{param} further comprises the nonparameterized patterns, discovered by AC (Section 3.2).
+The contribution of the nonparameterized patterns is quite significant, along with the contribution of the patterns that contain one and two wildcards.
+This becomes clear with further elaboration on the results obtained from the application of the second heuristic in P{param} .
+Specifically, Fig. 7 gives the numbers of useful patterns (i.e., the patterns that are finally used for compressing the MIDP packages) that resulted from the second heuristic in relation with their lengths and the number of wildcards that they contained.

-Figures 3(a), 4(a), 5(a) and 6(a) further compare the results we discussed so far with the ones obtained from the use of GZIP.
+Figs. 3a, 4a, 5a, and 6a further compare the results we discussed so far with the ones obtained from the use of GZIP.
 We used GZIP to compress the bytecode of the different MIDP packages that constitute our case study.
-The resulted compressed bytecode is not interpretable, in that it can not be executed without being fully decompressed.
-However, the bytecode size reduction obtained with GZIP is a useful measure towards our assessment.
-In all figures, we can observe that the percentage of the bytecode size reduction obtained with GZIP is comparable with the one resulted from $P{param}$ .
-It is interesting to note that in the case of the first heuristic (Figures 3(a), 5(a)), in most MIDP packages, GZIP performs slightly better than $P{param}$ and $P{non-param}$ .
-On the other hand, in the case of the second heuristic we see that $P{param}$ gives in some MIDP packages (java.io, java.lang packages) better bytecode size reduction than GZIP, while $P{non-param}$ gives only at most as good bytecode size reduction as GZIP.
+The resulted compressed bytecode is not interpretable, in that it cannot be executed without being fully decompressed.
+However, the bytecode size reduction obtained with GZIP is a useful measure toward our assessment.
+In all figures, we can observe that the percentage of the bytecode size reduction obtained with GZIP is comparable with the one resulted from P{param} .
+It is interesting to note that in the case of the first heuristic (Fig. 3a and Fig. 5a), in most MIDP packages, GZIP performs slightly better than P{param} and $P{non-param}$.
+On the other hand, in the case of the second heuristic, we see that P{param} gives, in some MIDP packages (java.io, java.lang packages), better bytecode size reduction than GZIP, while $P{non-param}$ gives only, at most, as good bytecode size reduction as GZIP.